jonathanylin/Termite_gut_urease/README.md

+# Termite Gut Urease Gene Package
-# This repository contains a custom GraftM gene package used for taxonomic classification of the ureC marker gene sequences
+## This repository contains a custom GraftM gene package used for taxonomic classification of the ureC marker gene sequences